HeidiSeibold/publishing-utopia/reproducible-research-vision-geoinformatics.md

 Many researchers around the globe collaborate on small or large scale projects to solve global challenges.
 Often, these challenges can only be solved in a [{intra, cross, multi, inter, trans}-disciplinary](https://www.arj.no/2012/03/12/disciplinarities-2/) groups and with the help of computing.
 If you need computers and algorithms to analyse data, no matter how small or big, you are in the realm of _computational research_.
-This in in stark contract to how a large part of scholarly communication, i.e. [_"creation, publication, dissemination and discovery of academic research"_](https://en.wikipedia.org/wiki/Scholarly_communication), works today.
+This in in stark contract to how a large part of scholarly communication, i.e., [_"creation, publication, dissemination and discovery of academic research"_](https://en.wikipedia.org/wiki/Scholarly_communication), works today.
-Results are mostly communicated with static documents, and to a large degree even in a format best suited for printing documents on paper &#8212; the good'ol PDF.
+Results are mostly communicated with static documents, and to a large degree even in a format best suited for printing documents on paper &#8212; the good ol' PDF.
 However, scientific output is much more than just PDFs!
 The scientific article of the past does not suffice anymore to communicate knowledge.
-That is why it almost feels like the widespread use of [computers broke science](https://theconversation.com/how-computers-broke-science-and-what-we-can-do-to-fix-it-49938), and we now must adjust the way we share and community research.
+That is why it almost feels like the widespread use of [computers broke science](https://theconversation.com/how-computers-broke-science-and-what-we-can-do-to-fix-it-49938), and we now must adjust the way we share and communicate research.
 A research project today does not only create static texts as outputs, but the related data and software used to create, process, and visualise that data.
 _And publishing all these building blocks of research in a reusable and sustainable way is very very hard!_
 The technical solutions and environments exist, but establishing them as common scientific practice takes time and a lot of persuading because researchers will have to adjust their habits and even give up a few beloved ones.

-This blog post will try introduce some arguments and present some tools to start persuading _you_ to adopt comutational research practices.
+This blog post will try introduce some arguments and present some tools to start persuading _you_ to adopt computational research practices.
-We will try not to fall into [technology solutionism](https://en.wikipedia.org/wiki/Evgeny_Morozov#To_Save_Everything%2C_Click_Here%3A_The_Folly_of_Technological_Solutionism), which is very hard as software engineers, but being open for new technologies and a little bit of code will get you very far.
+We will try not to fall into [technology solutionism](https://en.wikipedia.org/wiki/Evgeny_Morozov#To_Save_Everything%2C_Click_Here%3A_The_Folly_of_Technological_Solutionism), which is very hard not to do as software engineers, but being open for new technologies and a little bit of code will get you very far.
-Is there are reproducibility crisis?
+Is there a reproducibility crisis?
 [Points](https://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970) [of]() [view]() [differ](https://doi.org/10.1073/pnas.1708272114).
 Your discipline might be better or worse off, better or worse prepared, but we're not going to answer that question here, but focus on the following one.